-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 For scientists who study the climate, it's all a bit much.
-As NPRs Christopher Joyce reports, they're trying to dig out.
+As NPR's Christopher Joyce reports, they're trying to dig out.

 JOYCE: Warmer water means more water vapor rises up into the air.
 And what goes up, must come down.

-Mr. TRENBERTH: So one of the consequences of a warming ocean near a coastline like the East Coast and Washington, D.C., for instance, is that you can get dumped on with more snow, partly as a consequence of global warming.
+TRENBERTH: So one of the consequences of a warming ocean near a coastline like the East Coast and Washington, D.C., for instance, is that you can get dumped on with more snow, partly as a consequence of global warming.

 JOYCE: And Trenberth notes that you don't need very cold temperatures to get big snow.
 In fact, when the mercury drops too low, it may be too cold to snow.

-Masters and most climate scientists say a warming climate would be expected to affect the weather, sometimes drastically, but exactly where and when is hard to predict.
+JOYCE: Masters and most climate scientists say a warming climate would be expected to affect the weather, sometimes drastically, but exactly where and when is hard to predict.

-Christopher Joyce, NPR News.
+JOYCE: Christopher Joyce, NPR News.

 MONTAGNE: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.